MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 reach final_test_addr such that rbp = 0 then print model cut at final_test_addr
 ```
 The `print model` instruction tells BINSEC to print the values it gave to the symbolic variables in order to find the solution.
-Then, sinc our input comes from `scanf`, we will have to stub this function in order to make the input symbolic.
+Then, since our input comes from `scanf`, we will have to stub this function in order to make the input symbolic.
 We'll start with a basic "do nothing" function skeleton :
 ```
 replace <__isoc99_scanf> by
     caller<64> := @[rsp, 8]